azjishlay/rcb-wk13-friend-finder/README.md

 # rcb-wk13-friend-finder

  **Friend Finder** is a dating application that returns compatible matches.
-Users who complete and submit the quiz will have their answers compared to those of previous users, and thereafter, their information will be added to the database.
+Users who complete and submit the quiz will have their answers compared to those of previous users; thereafter, their information will be added to the data.

 ### File Directory

 ```
 .
-+-- app
++-- _app
 |   +-- _data
 |   |   +-- friends.js
 |   +-- _public